Gudjonsson Suggestibility Scale: Method

-The second part of the assessment consists of the actual scale.
-It consists of twenty questions regarding the short story: fifteen questions being suggestive and five being neutral.
-The fifteen suggestive questions can be separated into three types of suggestibility: leading questions, affirmative questions, and false alternative questions.
-Their purpose is to measure how much a participant "yields" to suggestive questions.
+The second part of the assessment consists of twenty questions regarding the short story.
+The target questions can be separated into three types: leading questions, affirmative questions, and false alternative questions.
+Their purpose is to measure how much a participant "yields" to these questions.
+Additionally, there are five neutral questions.
+After 1987, the GSS was altered so that these five questions were included in the shift score as well.
+This version is referred to as the Gudjonsson Suggestibility Scale 2, or GSS2.